-Services for adults with a mental illness are provided through the Division of Mental Health and Addiction Services provides services for individuals who are over the age of 21, and their families (DMHAS).
-Prior to age 21, services are provided through the Children’s System of Care, https://www.state.nj.us/dcf/about/divisions/dcsc/.
+Services for adults with a mental illness are provided through the Division of Mental Health and Addiction Services who provide services for individuals who are over the age of 21, and their families (DMHAS).
+Prior to age 21, minors in need of services are provided through the Children’s System of Care, https://www.state.nj.us/dcf/about/divisions/dcsc/.

 What is Mental Illness and What Help Exists to Address it?

 New Jersey defines “mental illness” as “a current, substantial disturbance of thought, mood, perception or orientation which significantly impairs judgment, capacity to control behavior or capacity to recognize reality”.
 “Mental illness” in New Jersey is not limited to “psychosis” or “active psychosis,” but includes all conditions that result in the severity of impairment described above.
 Mental illness does not include by definition in New Jersey simple alcohol intoxication, a temporary reaction to drugs, or what our state calls “organic brain syndrome or developmental disability”, unless the disability results in the severity of impairment described in our statute(s).